justinkropp/jstnkrpp/_posts/2020-08-18-joe-stewart.md

 <p><strong>Do you find that their work is still able to inspire day after day despite a growing artificial patina vying for our affection?
 I suppose what I’m asking is: can the digital design work of today possess soul?
 An ethos?</strong></p>

 <p>I think their work - the people you mentioned (Saville, Vignelli, Rams) - is still able to inspire day after day and forever.
 It will never stop.
 It’s in the pantheon.
 These people produced some of the best design the world has ever seen.
 To me, this is like asking if the statue of David is still inspiring even though it’s old.
 There are very few people working at this level now, and I don’t think any of them are working in digital.
 I don’t think digital, as a medium, is there yet.
 It’s not mature enough to ‘possess a soul’ as you say.
 It’s just too early.
 It will get there, and we have seen hints of it.
 Maybe the closest example I can think of is the original iOS.
 One of our Partners, Felipe, says it’s the best digital design that has been made, and he might be right.
 It was simple, and everyone on earth from age two to ninety-nine knew how to use it, and it did some very complicated things.
 Maybe something like that has an ethos.
 But, short of that… no… I don’t think we’re there yet.
 Maybe the Google home page?
-I don’t know… it’s all still black &amp; white TV.
+I don’t know… it’s all still black & white TV.
 We’re not anywhere near Vignelli, Saville, or Rams.</p>

 <p><strong>I’ve noticed that you refer to design as a discipline.
 What does that mean for you?
 Is it methodology?
 A mindset?
 What is it that makes how you view design a discipline?</strong></p>